tgross/blog.0x74696d.com/_posts/2013-10-12-tag-all-the-things.md

 f.close()
 {% endhighlight %}

-We've added code at lines 13, 23, and 25 to write out host aliases and hostnames to the `ssh_host.config` file that we'll concatenate into our `~/.ssh/config` file.
+We've added code to write out host aliases and hostnames to the `ssh_host.config` file that we'll concatenate into our `~/.ssh/config` file.
 This lets me access any instance just by going `ssh web001`.

 Another nice advantage of this is that it avoids name collisions in `~/.ssh/known_hosts`.
 So if I scale up to 10 "web" instances in an availability zone and have a "web010", and if that instance is terminated by scaling down later, the next time I see a "web010" I won't have to worry about editing my `~/.ssh/known_hosts` file to remove the old entry.
 You will accumulate a lot of cruft there, though, so you should probably have a job run through and clean yours out from time-to-time.
 I just do a quickie `C-SPC M-> C-w` now and then, but if you have a much larger installed base that might not do the job.